Kludges/cards-image/README.md

 What this plugin makes:

 A picture file 'image.png' in the THEMES/YOURTHEME/css/img/ directory is displayed instead of Nibbleblogs default theme image "Mr. Nibbler".
 This is a cute logo, but i think, it's not matching all needs.
 So, a default image for every theme could be installed.
-The 'imgage.png' couldn't be installed by using the upload manager; it must be uploaded with FTP.
+The 'image.png' couldn't be installed by using the upload manager; it must be uploaded with FTP in the specified Theme directory.

 A uploaded picture file 'a.png' is displayed instead of the default and the default theme image.